MinesEyeMedia/Scrimba_Front-End_Dev_Course/README.md

 - Commit #9 - Created HTML, CSS & JS Files.
 Added images to be used.
 Wrote HTML & CSS for project.

 - Commit #10 - Properly styled carousel & fixed "#IDs" wrongly labeled as ".classes".

+- Commit #11 - Finished carousel JavaScript coding and added detailed notes about the code.